Networks with StarLib rates#

 snets[name] = importlib.reload(module)

-The thermodynamic conditions and composition are initialized similar to previous examples.
+We initialize thermodynamic conditions and composition similar to previous CNO example.

 rho = 150